-Although, the Corporation had cash and cash equivalents of \$1,667, with net Working Capital of \$1,003 as at September 30, 2022 (December 31, 2021: \$1,796), the Corporation had a net loss for the nine month period ended September 30, 2022 of \$1,771 (2021: \$1,809), used cash in operating activities of \$789 for the nine month period ended September 30, 2022 (2021: \$877), and had a deficit of \$9,091 as at September 30, 2022 (December 31, 2021: \$7,320).
+Although the Corporation had a positive net working capital position of \$353 as at June 30, 2023 (December 31, 2022: \$744), the Corporation had a net loss for the six-months ended June 30, 2023 of \$1,283 (2022: \$1,212), cash used in operating activities of \$112 for the six-month ended June 30, 2023 (2022: \$562), and had a deficit of \$10,211 as at June 30, 2023 (December 31, 2022: \$8,928).

 In assessing whether the going concern assumption was appropriate, management considered relevant information available about the future, which was at least, but not limited to, the 12-month period from the date of this report.
-The following is considered in evaluating the going concern of the entity pertaining to the financial statements as at September 30, 2022:
+The following is considered in evaluating the going concern of the entity pertaining to the financial statements as at June 30, 2023:

-• The Corporation has convertible debentures and accrued interest with a face value of \$7,388 as at September 30, 2022.
+- The Corporation has convertible debentures and accrued interest with a face value of \$7,654 as at June 30, ٠ 2023.
 The convertible debentures will mature in 2023 and 2026 which may be required to be settled in cash (see Convertible Debentures section).
-The 2018 Debentures with a principal balance of \$3,000 and accrued interest of \$1,388 as at September 30, 2022 will mature on May 30, 2023.
-The 2018 Debentures may be extended beyond the maturity date by the holder, in which case the debentures will become due 12 months after receiving notice from the holder.

-- The Corporation has not yet been able to generate the sales volumes required to create positive cash flows from operating activities.
+The 2018 Debentures with a principal balance of \$3,000 and accrued interest of \$1,654 as at June 30, 2023 will mature on May 30, 2023.
+At or after the maturity date, the holders may deliver a notice, at which point the principal and interest payable would become payable 12 months after receiving notice from holders, and as such, have been presented as non-current on the Statement of Financial Position as at June 30, 2023.
+The 2018 Debentures may also be extended beyond the maturity date by the holders, in which case the debentures will become due 12 months after receiving notice from the holder.
+Subsequent to quarter end, on July 31, 2023 the notice period was amended to 6 months but such notice can not be given prior to November 30, 2023.
+Please see Subsequent Events note for further details. - The Corporation has not yet been able to generate the sales volumes required to create positive cash flows from operating activities.
 The Corporation has a history of operating losses since inception. - The Corporation has relied on equity and debt financings to fund its operating losses.
 Although the Corporation has a good track record for raising financing there is no guarantee it will be successful in its efforts to raise additional financing or if financing is available, that it will be on terms that are acceptable to the Corporation.
 While the Corporation has previously been successful in raising external capital to fund its operations, there is no assurance that it will continue to do so in the future.

-The Corporation's ability to continue as a going concern is dependent upon its ability to renegotiate debt repayment terms, raise adequate additional financing or achieve significant improvements in operating results in the future.
+The Corporation's ability to continue as a going concern is dependent upon its ability to renegotiate debt repayment terms, raise adequate additional financing and/or achieve significant improvements in operating results in the future.

 The assessment of the Corporation's ability to execute its strategy and fund future operations and working capital requirements involves significant judgment.
 Estimates and assumptions regarding future operating costs, revenue and profitability levels and general business and customer conditions are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-As at September 30, 2022 and as at the date of approval of this MD&A, the outcome of these activities is unknown and subject to considerable uncertainty that may cast significant doubt on the Corporation's ability to meet its obligations as they come due and, accordingly, continue as a going concern.
+As at June 30, 2023 the outcome of these activities is unknown and subject to considerable uncertainty that cast significant doubt on the Corporation's ability to meet its obligations as they come due and, accordingly, continue as a going concern.